 - Dig a wide, shallow hole.
 The depth should be just so that when you place the root ball inside of the hole, its top will be at the same level as it was in its container mix.
-(In other words, do not plant a rhododendron deep and mound soil over its crown.)
+Do not plant a rhododendron deep and mound soil over its crown.

 - Gently rough up the sides of the root ball so that roots hang free from it.